grab/front-end-guide/README.md

 An example of a web app that we host on S3 is [Hub](https://hub.grab.com/).

+Other than hosting the website, we also use S3 to host the build `.tar` files generated from each successful Travis build.

 #### Study Links

 - [Amazon S3 Homepage](https://aws.amazon.com/s3/)